sylvainjule/colorextractor

 If you happen to upload files manually, from frontend or any other way while not trigerring the hooks, custom janitor jobs are also available to catch up with all the images of a website without an associated color.

-Then register the jobs provided by this plugin in your config.php:
+Then use the jobs in your blueprints:

 colorextractor: